DworkinLab/CB_RD_Aggression2022/README.md

 This is the data and scripts repository associated with the manuscript:

-Baxter,CM., Shams, I., Dworkin, I. and Dukas, R. 2022 Genetic correlation between aggressive signals and fighting.
+Baxter, C.M., Shams, I., Dworkin, I. and Dukas, R. 2022 Genetic correlation between aggressive signals and fighting.
 Biology Letters.
 In Revision.

 ## General notes